IvLabs/pc_guidelines/opensource_git_contrib/README.md

 Resources: [Link](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940)

-## Creating a new contribution to the sane repo
+## Creating a new contribution to the same repo
 1. Delete the old fork (if the master is ahead of your fork).
 2. Create a new fork and do all changes there.
 3. Create a Pull request and repeat above steps.